thomasp85/data_imaginist/content/screens/index.md

 rest assured that every piece would work.
 Most of this work, and the months that went into it, is obviously not visible since it was concerned with what shouldn't come up.
 If the work done is not apparent I have succeeded.

+## Want more?
+This page will be updated with an overview of the feature space as well as a technical deep-dive into the system.
+Please check back at a later date, or keep an eye on my Twitter feed for updates.